 If you’re like me, you don’t achieve all of your goals.
 What can stop you from achieving your goal of writing a compelling investment white paper?
-I see that three main problems that derail people like you.
+I see three main problems that derail people.

 1. You don’t start your white paper